casper-bug/flux/README.md

 - **☁️ Zero-Server Backend:** All data stays within your personal Google Drive.
 Every file uploaded and link saved is stored securely in a dedicated `FluxSpace` folder in your Drive root.
 - **🔒 Secure Architecture:** Flux requests strictly limited `drive.file` permissions, meaning it can only access files it creates.
 It cannot read your personal documents.
 - **📱 PWA Ready:** Installable on iOS, Android, macOS, and Windows for a native, app-like experience with offline caching.
-- **🎨 Nothing Warp Aesthetic:** Built with a beautiful monotone design language, `Space Mono` typography, and smooth glass-morphism blur effects.
+- **🎨 Aesthetics:** Built with a beautiful monotone design language, `Space Mono` typography, and smooth glass-morphism blur effects.
 - **📋 Auto-Copy Links:** Seamlessly sync links between devices with automatic clipboard copying as soon as the app opens.

 ## 🛠️ Setup & Deployment